 The trim technique is the most commonly used surgical method.
 The excess tissue at the edge of the labia minora is removed; this technique also removes the darker edge of the inner labia.
 I take extra care to create an even transition of the two trimmed sides.
 The trimmed labia are made symmetrical with the labia majora, then closed with sutures.

 The wedge technique is newer.
-A V-shaped wedge of excess labia minora is removed and the edges are sutured together on each side.
+A V-shaped wedge of excess labia minora is removed, and the edges are sutured together on each side.
 This method minimizes incisions but doesn’t remove the darker edges of the inner vaginal lips.

 Often performed in conjunction with labial reduction, this procedure removes excess tissue from the clitoral hood.
 This improves the balance and appearance of the genitals.